maltelueken/scikit-learn-mooc/jupyter-book/overfit/overfit_module_intro.md

 - understand the concept of overfitting and underfitting;
 - understand the concept of generalization;
-- understand the general cross-validation framework used to evaluate a model.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 3 hours.
+The estimated time to go through this module is about 30 minutes.